trentfisher/veganmilitia-hugo/content/post/2019-11-18-tsr-meets-internet2.md

 Sean Reynolds (remember that name) reporting to have [phoned up TSR and was transferred to him](https://groups.google.com/d/msg/rec.games.frp.dnd/rg11ZScOQ0o/q-D0l5XfnjkJ).
 * 18-Oct-94: Someone noticed my site was butchered and [reposted the entire email thread between TSR and the admins](https://groups.google.com/d/msg/rec.games.frp.dnd/d-iLOsQNdXA/7G7WP3932ekJ) (which I stuck on the site so people would know what happened).
-* Now that I look at this, I see a list of the offending files, and it is pretty much what I said above, though I see a copy of the Net.Monster book which was given an official stamp of approval several weeks earlier.
+* Now that I look at this message, I see a list of the offending files, and it is pretty much what I said above, though I see a copy of the Net.Monster book which was given an official stamp of approval several weeks earlier.
 * 26-Oct-94:  I must have seen some of this as [I responded to clarify why my site was butchered](https://groups.google.com/d/msg/rec.games.frp.dnd/d-iLOsQNdXA/eadh0hZVl-EJ).
 I am pretty sure James Vassilakos, who I had been emailing about this privately, suggested I clarify things.
 * An interesting side-note is found a few posts later in that same thread, when someone got [Steve Jackson](https://en.wikipedia.org/wiki/Steve_Jackson_(American_game_designer)) himself to weigh in on this: